mggg/maup/README.md

 ![geometries](./examples/example_geometries.png)

-We can call the `autorepair` function with the option `fill_gaps = False` to only resolve the overlaps and leave the gaps alone:
+The first thing that the `autorepair` function does is to resolve overlaps.
+We can call the `autorepair` function with the option `fill_gaps = False` to just resolve the overlaps and leave the gaps alone:

 ```python
 geometries_overlaps_fixed = maup.autorepair(geometries, fill_gaps=False)